 Truck drivers often operate with a substantial amount of independence from their employers and usually do not have direct contact with supervisors for long periods of time.
 This means that supervisors might not be aware that their employee was in an accident.

 Reporting your injury is crucial when it comes to workers’ comp claims.
 The time between when your injury occurred and when it is reported can affect the value of the claim.
 Injured truck drivers should immediately seek medical attention and report their injury to the person or entity designated by the employer.

 Some trucking companies will offer an injured driver an alternative position while they are healing.
 Look at your company’s return-to-work policy and make sure you give your doctor all necessary forms and materials, otherwise you might not be deemed medically fit to return to work at a limited capacity.
 Communicate with your employer about any work restrictions your doctor recommends so that your temporary duties are compatible with your injury symptoms.

-At The Law Offices of George P. Escobedo & Associates, PLLC, we focus on helping injured workers obtain the compensation that they deserve.
+At The Law Office of George P. Escobedo & Associates, PLLC, we focus on helping injured workers obtain the compensation that they deserve.
 Our law firm has over 10 years of legal experience and we are prepared to help you get a fair compensation offer.